Electroplankton: Release as DSiWare

 Electroplankton was re-released in Japan, as part of the DSiWare service exclusive to the Nintendo DSi system in 2009.
 Each instrument was available to buy separately for 200 Nintendo Points each.

 Tracy (renamed Trapy), Hanenbow, Nanocarp, and Beatnes were released on July 11, and Rec Rec and Lumiloop were released on July 22.
 Luminaria and Sun Animalcule were released August 5, and Marine Snow and Volvoice were released August 26.

 In North America, all 10 Electroplankton characters were released in November 2009.
 Trapy, Hanenbow, Rec-Rec, Nanocarp, and Beatnes were released on November 9, and Luminaria (renamed Luminarrow), Sun-Animalcule, Lumiloop, Marine-Snow (renamed Marine-Crystals), and Volvoice (renamed Varvoice) were released November 23.

 In the PAL region, the first two Electroplankton characters were released on January 15, 2010, which were Beatnes and Hanenbow.
 The next two were released on January 22, which were Nanocarp and Trapy.
 The next two released were Luminarrow and Sun-Animalcule on January 29.
 Rec Rec and Lumiloop were added on February 12, and the last two minigames Marine-Crystals and Varvoice were released on February 26.

 Reception

 Joystiq gave it 8.0 out of 10.
 Nintendo Power gave it 8.5 out of 10.
 IGN gave it 7.0 out of 10.
 Official Nintendo Magazine gave it 78%.

 Kidzworld said that one of the most common complaints concerning Electroplankton is that the game offers no true way to save the audio created by the player.
+The musician Stemage produced a track using the game in 2005, albeit with reliance on Adobe Audition for editing.